Bentonville man found fit to stand trial in murder case

 The examination of the cellphone found suspected images of child pornography involving children from 6 to 9 years old and some images of teens younger than 17, according to court documents.

-Dr. Abigail Taylor, a forensic examiner at the Arkansas State Hospital, testified at Monday's hearing she conducted the evaluation on Thatcher and found he did not have a mental disease or defect and he had the ability to assist his attorney with his defense.
+Abigail Taylor, a forensic examiner at the Arkansas State Hospital, testified at Monday's hearing she did the evaluation on Thatcher and found he didn't have a mental disease or defect and he had the ability to assist his attorney with his defense.

-Taylor said she watched Thatcher's interrogation and there was no indication he was suffering from a mental disease or defect.

-Taylor testified Thatcher was diagnosed years ago with a depressive disorder and a history of drug use, but she did not believe those issues would prevent Thatcher from assisting with his defense.
+Taylor testified Thatcher was diagnosed years ago with a depressive disorder and a history of drug use, but she didn't believe those issues would prevent Thatcher from assisting with his defense.

-Bill James, Thatcher's attorney, was contesting the finding, but withdrew his objection after Taylor's testimony.

 Green asked Robinson if the death penalty was still on the table.